-The redundancy options for Messaging systems in the VMware virtualized environment are similar to the options for systems running System Platform.
+The redundancy options for Messaging systems in the VMware virtualized environment are similar to the options for systems running on Appliance Virtualization Platform.
 How you configure your Messaging system determines which redundancy options apply.
 However, the infrastructure that provides redundancy is different.